jdrew1303/sc-embedded-database/README.md

   .run(createDatabase);
 ```

-Then it as a dependency for your app:
+Then add it as a dependency for your app:

 ```js
 angular.module('scJanPozycz', [